joshbrew/cameraId/README.md

 `npx cap sync`

-`npx cap run android`
+`npx cap open ios`

-## TODO:

-Fix mobile build dependencies (e.g. the web worker fetch urls are not 1:1)
+Note the dist has copies necessary for the mobile build to run e.g. the ./dist/models and ./dist/dist to keep the same relative paths as the webapp.
+This should be cleaned up for production to prevent bloat for the served app.